-F. A. Möbius gave an affirmative answer to the following question in 1828: Do there exist two tetrahedra each of which has all its vertices lying in planes of the other?
+F. A. Möbius gave an affirmative answer to the following question in 1828:

+Do there exist two tetrahedra each of which has all its vertices lying in planes of the other?

 F. A. Möbius.
 Kann von zwei dreiseitigen Pyramiden eine jede in Bezug auf die andere um- und eingeschrieben zugleich heissen?
 J. reine angew.
 Math., 3:273-278, 1828.

+Example

-Example Here is an example in the three-dimensional Euclidean space.
+Here is an example in the three-dimensional Euclidean space.

 The two (regular) tetrahedra are mutually inscribed and circumscribed.
 We call them a Möbius pair of tetrahedra or shortly a Möbius pair.
-The three-dimensional case The result of Möbius involves only incidence properties, so it is a theorem of threedimensional projective geometry over the real numbers.
+The result of Möbius involves only incidence properties, so it is a theorem of threedimensional projective geometry over the real numbers.

 There is a wealth of older and newer papers on Möbius pairs (H. S. M. Coxeter, A. P. Guinand, K. Witczyński, ...).

 It turns out that Möbius pairs exist in the three-dimensional projective space over any field F. (All our fields are understood to be commutative.)

-Definition In what follows we consider the n-dimensional projective space PG(n, F) over any field F, where $n \ge 1$ .
+In what follows we consider the n-dimensional projective space PG(n, F) over any field F, where $n \ge 1$ .

 Two n-simplices of PG(n, F) are mutually inscribed and circumscribed if each point of the first simplex is in a hyperplane of the second simplex, and vice versa for the points of the second simplex.

 Two such n-simplices will be called a Möbius pair of simplices in PG(n, F) or shortly a Möbius pair.

-Existence A systematic account of the n-dimensional case seems to be missing.
-There seem to be only a few results: - In PG(n, F), with n odd, choose any null polarity and any n-simplex, say $\mathcal{P}$ .
-Then the poles of the hyperplanes of $\mathcal{P}$ comprise a simplex $\mathcal{Q}$ , say.
-The simplices $\mathcal{P}$ and $\mathcal{Q}$ form a Möbius pair (folklore, mentioned in a book by H. Brauner). - The Klein image of a double six of lines in PG(3,F) gives a Möbius pair in PG(5,F) (folklore, mentioned in a book by J. W. P. Hirschfeld). - Other examples are due to L. Berzaroli and H. S. M. Coxeter.
-Definition A Möbius pair is said to be non-degenerate if each point of either simplex is incident with one and only one hyperplane of the other simplex.
+A systematic account of the n-dimensional case seems to be missing.
+We could find just a few results:

+- In PG(n, F), with n odd, choose any null polarity and any n-simplex, say P. Then the poles of the hyperplanes of P comprise a simplex Q, say.
+The simplices P and Q form a Möbius pair (folklore, mentioned in a book by H. Brauner). - The Klein image of a double six of lines in PG(3, F) gives a Möbius pair in PG(5, F) (folklore, mentioned in a book by J. W. P. Hirschfeld). - Other examples are due to L. Berzolari and H. S. M. Coxeter.

+A Möbius pair is said to be non-degenerate if each point of either simplex is incident with one and only one hyperplane of the other simplex.